Recipes from Italy

 risi e bisi_Italian rice and peas step 1

-Step 1) - First, prepare a vegetable or chicken broth, according to your taste.
-Of course, you can prepare it the day before and keep it in the refrigerator.
+Step 1) - First, prepare the vegetable broth, chicken broth, or hen broth, according to your taste.
+Keep it warm, as you will use it later to cook the peas and rice.

 Then shell the peas, keeping the pods aside.
-Once you have shelled all the pods, wash them well under running water.
+Once you have shelled all the peas, wash the pods very well under running water.

 risi e bisi_Italian rice and peas step 2

-Step 2) - Boil the pods in lightly salted water for about 45 minutes.
-Once cooked, blend them with an immersion blender until they are a thick puree.
-Then pour the puree into a colander to collect the liquid and remove the fibrous part.
+Step 2) - Place the pods in a large pot with lightly salted water and boil them for about 45 minutes.
+Once cooked, blend them with an immersion blender until you get a thick puree.
+Then pour the puree through a fine-mesh strainer or colander to collect the liquid and remove the fibrous part.

 risi e bisi_Italian rice and peas step 3

-Step 3) - Now chop the onion and cut the pancetta into small pieces.
-Place the oil, half the butter, onion and pancetta in a large skillet.
+Step 3) - Finely chop the onion and cut the pancetta into small pieces.
+Place the oil, half the butter, the onion and the pancetta in a large skillet or saucepan.

 risi e bisi_Italian rice and peas step 4

-Step 4) - Sauté over medium heat for about 5 minutes.
-Then add the chopped parsley as well.
+Step 4) - Sauté over medium heat for about 5 minutes, until the onion is soft and the pancetta has released its flavor.
+Then add the chopped parsley and stir.

 risi e bisi_Italian rice and peas step 5

-Step 5) - Now add the peas and two ladles of broth.
-Cook for about 5 minutes.
+Step 5) - Add the shelled peas and two ladles of the hot broth.
+Cook for about 5 minutes, stirring occasionally.

 risi e bisi_Italian rice and peas step 6

-Step 6) - Then add the green juice made from the pods, season to taste with salt and pepper and bring to a boil.
-Then, lower the heat and add the rice.
+Step 6) - Add the warm pea pod liquid, season with salt and pepper, and bring to a boil.
+Then lower the heat and add the rice.

 risi e bisi_Italian rice and peas step 7

-When the rice is cooked, turn off the heat and add the other half of the butter.
+When the rice is cooked, turn off the heat and add the remaining butter.

 risi e bisi_Italian rice and peas step 8